 Some genres like romance, self-help, crime, and mystery books are all strong sellers.
 So authors who write books in these genres that also plan on utilizing a strong marketing plan may choose to print 500 or more books.
 Authors with books in popular genres that will have more modest marketing and sales plans might want to order 200 or more books for printing.
 Other genres like horror or memoirs don’t sell as well and their fan bases are typically smaller.

 Is this book planned to be one of a series or a trilogy?
-If the answer is yes, then authors may want to consider a larger printing number because some readers may join the series or trilogy on book two or beyond but then seek out the first book later on.
+If the answer is yes, then authors may want to consider a larger number when ordering books because some readers may join the series or trilogy on book two or beyond but then seek out the first book later on.
 Having extra books beyond a smaller first printing might save time and money later as well as provide new readers access to all of the series or trilogy books.

 Does an author want to make writing a full-time career?
-If so, a larger printing number makes more sense.
+If so, a larger printing number when ordering books makes more sense.
 If the author is in this for the long haul, having extra books down the line will align with a strong marketing strategy and a goal to have a selection of publications forthcoming.

 Is this book anticipated to be the only publication for this author?
 For some, writing a book is a life goal or a “bucket list” item and the author has no intention of making writing a career or turning out another publication.
 For authors only wanting to publish one book, a smaller printing run is likely the best option since the goal was simply to publish a book rather than seek long-standing success or fame as a result of the book-writing experience.

 But accounting for the whole budget doesn’t only include the cost of the printing.
 It can also include such production costs as paying for a professional editor to review your book before printing as well as an expert designer to craft a beautiful cover to attract the attention of potential readers.
 While reprinting a book can be an exciting prospect when sales are consistent and more books can be sold, the initial budget outlay can be scary when no books have been sold.

 Deciding how many books to print is one of the final decisions an author must make while preparing to publish their work.
 Ideally, there would be a magic formula that shows authors exactly how many books to order.
 But as we all know, no such formula exists.
 Book sales rely on a wide variety of factors that all work together at the same time but in different ways for every single book.